 - 4.2.1.
-In accordance with section 179(5) of the Act, the value of liabilities should not be limited to the value of the assets, even where the scheme rules may so provide. - 4.2.2.
-For schemes with a partial crown guarantee the valuation must only be of that part of the scheme that is not covered by a Crown guarantee. - 4.2.3.
+In accordance with section 179(5) of the Act the value of liabilities should not be limited to the value of the assets, even where the scheme rules may so provide. - 4.2.2.
+For schemes with a partial Crown guarantee the valuation must only be of that part of the scheme that is not covered by a Crown guarantee. - 4.2.3.
 The liability in respect of money purchase benefits shall be disregarded for the purposes of determining the protected liabilities.
 The definition of what constitutes a money purchase benefit is a matter of some uncertainty.
 Please refer to the Pension Protection Fund website for further information. - 4.2.4.
-Benefits secured under contracts of insurance should be valued for a section 179 valuation, provided the insurance policies are held in the name of the trustees. - 4.2.5.
-Where a scheme with more than one employer operates a sectionalised scheme, separate valuations will be required for each separate section of the scheme, setting out the assets and benefits attributable to each section.
+Except in prescribed circumstances (see paragraph 5.5 below) benefits secured under contracts of insurance should be valued for a section 179 valuation, provided the insurance policies are held in the name of the trustees. - 4.2.5.
+Where a scheme with more than one employer operates a sectionalised scheme, separate valuations will be required for each separate section of the scheme setting out the assets and liabilities attributable to each section.